Do you want to add some wood to your reptile’s cage?

 It is also recommended to avoid putting in conifers, any pieces of wood with thorns, or any wood exposed to harsh chemicals.

-We suggest you do not look for wood for your reptile in places where there is a high risk of chemical exposure, such as near a farm.
+We suggest you do not look for wood for your reptile in places with a high risk of chemical exposure, such as near a farm.

 The following types of wood are considered safe and healthy to use in your reptile’s cage: